DanielVF/d-time-tracker/README.md

 Start a new task and finish previous

+    t <What you're working on>

+Start a task at a custom time (powered by [Chronic](https://github.com/mojombo/chronic))

-    t <What your working on>
+    t <What you're working on> --at "5 minutes ago"

 Stop a task, without starting a new one

     t stop
     t done
     t d

-Edit the task you are working on
+Edit tasks in Sublime Text 2 (define a custom editor on line 84)

     t edit
     t e